UPDATE: Medicaid care in 2020 will take into account the same requirements and application steps as it did in recent years.

 Beyond the AK Medicaid eligibility requirements that are related to household income, the DenaliCare program also requires prospective beneficiaries to meet various other qualifying criteria.
 Namely, Medicaid benefits eligibility can only be obtained by United States citizens, Alaska state residents, United States permanent residents, legal aliens or United States nationals.
-Also regarding who is eligible for Medicaid, applicants must be considered in need of medical insurance assistance or health care, and (as mentioned above) they must be considered low-income or very low-income.
+Moreover, applicants must be considered low-income residents in need of medical insurance assistance or health care.

 If you are pregnant or in an intermediate care home/nursing facility, you can get Medicaid.
 If you are younger than 21 years of age, you also qualify.
 If you have a limited duration of time as a refugee in the United States, you can receive medical assistance, too.
 Plus, Breast and Cervical Cancer Treatment Program participants are eligible for benefits via the medical aid program.

 Parents or caretakers of children younger than 21 can also be accepted as beneficiaries of Medicaid if the child’s parent is: